Rothwell - Kippa-Ring

 Rothwell - Kippa-Ring is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-These state projections lack age category splits; AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-By 2041, the area is projected to grow by 509 persons, reflecting a total increase of 2.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections lack age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
+Considering projected demographic shifts, lower quartile growth is anticipated for national statistical areas.
+Rothwell - Kippa-Ring is expected to grow by 509 persons to 2041, reflecting an increase of 2.2% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population